Leedehai/typst-physics/physica-manual.typ

 #v(1em)

-In the default font, the Typst built-in symbol `planck.reduce` $planck.reduce$ looks a bit off: on letter "h" there is a slash instead of a horizontal bar, contrary to the symbol's colloquial name "h-bar".
+In the default font, the Typst built-in symbol `planck` $planck$ looks a bit off: on letter "h" there is a slash instead of a horizontal bar, contrary to the symbol's colloquial name "h-bar".
 This package offers `hbar` to render the symbol in the familiar form: $hbar$.
 Contrast:

 #table(
   columns: (auto, auto, auto, auto, auto),